-Knowing that the Mary was next in line for the throne, Edward amended his father’s will and named his cousin Lady Jane Grey, also an evangelical Christian, as his successor instead of his half-sister Mary.
+Knowing that Mary was next in line for the throne, Edward amended his father’s will and named his cousin Lady Jane Grey, also an evangelical Christian, as his successor instead of his half-sister Mary.

 The Bloody Queen

 Upon becoming queen, Mary set about returning England to its Roman Catholic roots.
 At first she dealt tolerantly with the Protestants, hoping to convert them to Catholicism.
-She actually nobly stated that she would not “compel or constrain consciences” in the matter of religious beliefs.
+She actually nobly and stated that she would not “compel or constrain consciences” in the matter of religious beliefs.

 But within weeks her popularity in England faded as she was derided for her Spanish roots (her mother Catherine was Spanish), her proposed politically arranged marriage to Catholic Philip of Spain, as well for her physical and personal unattractiveness (historians describe her as a scrawny, neurotic, and crabby woman).

 She soon feared a Protestant revolt that would place her Protestant half-sister, Elizabeth, on the throne.
 She therefore issued an edict in 1554 that reinstated Catholic worship and outlawed Protestantism and other “heresies.”